BYU-ITC-210/BYU-ITC-210.github.io/walkthrough/CSRF-CORS.md

 A second precaution is that data are only retained for 24 hours.
 This prevents the server from being exploited as a data storage service.

 ## Token Format
-According to the [Authentication: Bearer](https://datatracker.ietf.org/doc/html/rfc6750) specification, the format of a bearer token is opaque to the client.
+According to the [Authentication: Bearer](https://datatracker.ietf.org/doc/html/rfc6750) specification, the format of a bearer token is opaque to the browser/client.
 The server can generate any kind of string as it will be the only service to interpret it.
 Very important, however, is that the token must be secure against tampering or forgery.

-The authentication tokens issued by this application are based on [x-www-form-urlencoded](https://developer.mozilla.org/en-US/docs/Web/HTTP/Methods/POST) (urlencoded) encoding.
+The authentication tokens issued by this application are based on [x-www-form-urlencoded](https://developer.mozilla.org/en-US/docs/Web/HTTP/Methods/POST) (urlencoded) format.
 More common, and more standardized, are [JWT Tokens](https://jwt.io/).
 I started using x-www-form-urlencoded tokens when I built the Central Authentication Service for Ancestry.com in 1999.
 The first official JSON spec was in 2006 and it wasn't standardized until 2013.
 So, yeah, JWT wasn't an option when I first started generating secure tokens.
+Urlencoded tokens are equally secure, and more compact than JWT tokens.

 **Similarities:** Both tokens use [HMAC](https://en.wikipedia.org/wiki/HMAC) authentication codes to prevent forgery or tampering.
 Both let you embed arbitrary data such as user IDs, and session information.
 Both usually have a creation date/time or an expiration date/time.
 Both are encoded to prevent use of characters that are disallowed in cookies and http headers.
 Both can be easily parsed and decoded in JavaScript.
 JWT using [Uint8Array](https://developer.mozilla.org/en-US/docs/Glossary/Base64) and [JSON](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/JSON) classes; urlencoded using [URISearchParams](https://developer.mozilla.org/en-US/docs/Web/API/URLSearchParams).

 **Differences:** urlencoded tokens use [URL query string encoding](https://developer.mozilla.org/en-US/docs/Web/API/URLSearchParams#percent_encoding) whereas JWTs use [Base64](https://en.wikipedia.org/wiki/Base64) encoding.
 That makes urlencoded tokens easier for humans to read without the assistance of a decoder but they are no less secure.
 Urlencoded tokens are more compact.
 JWTs can use signature algorithms other than HMAC.
+However, a known vulnerability is that [you can set the JWT signature algorithm to none](https://www.valencynetworks.com/kb/jwt-alg-none-vulnerability-authentication-bypass-prevention-guide.html).
+If the server doesn't check for that then JWT tokens can be forged.

 ## Things I discovered along the way